-The values are based on simplified consolidation of financial information, after eliminating intercompany transactions and investments of companies of the Lieken GmbH Group.
-AGROFERT, a.s., as a shareholder, made contributions outside the registered capital totalling EUR 120 million to Lieken GmbH; the amount is repayable as a priority.
+) The values are based on simplified consolidation of financial information, after eliminating intercompany transactions and investments of companies of the Lieken GmbH Group.
+AGROFERT, a.s., as a shareholder, made contributions outside the registered capital totalling EUR 200 million to Lieken GmbH as at 31 December 2022 (EUR 120 milon as at 31 December 2021); the amount is repayable as a priority.
 This amount has not been included in the calculation of non-controlling interests.